 Norm Lewis, Guest Artist

-Tony Award nominee Norm Lewis premieres an all-new program highlighting his career on stage, including leading turns in Les Misérables, The Phantom of the Opera, Porgy and Bess, and Sweeney Todd.
+Tony Award nominee Norm Lewis premieres an all-new program that highlights his career on stage.
+With beautiful arrangements performed by The New York Pops, Lewis’s magical voice and unmistakable charisma are featured in selections from Les Misérables, The Phantom of the Opera, Company, and Once on This Island.

 Questions about subscriptions or tickets should be directed to CarnegieCharge - 212-247-7800 or email firstname.lastname@example.org.
 CarnegieCharge hours are Monday through Friday, 9:30AM to 5:30PM.